tiagoanoliveira/LDTS/README.md

 # Heroman and the Dungeon of Disgrace
 ### DESCRIPTION

 In this thrilling yet simple game, a hero tries to escape a mysterious and dangerous dungeon filled with all kinds of wild creatures and traps, while collecting coins which makes his adventure even more interesting.
 To survive each different dungeon, he has to find the exit without getting killed.

 ### IMPLEMENTED FEATURES

 - **Hero**
-  - **Movement** - The movement of the hero is defined by the arrows (up, left, right) or the keys W, A and D. This keys correspond respectively to jumping, going left and going right.
+  - **Movement** - The movement of the hero is defined by the arrows (up, down, left, right) or the keys W, S, A and D. This keys correspond respectively to going up, down, left and right.
+Also when the hero touches a wall his movement his blocked.
-  - **HP** - When the Heroman touches a wild creature his HP goes down by one.
-If it eventually reaches 0, its game over.
+  - **Progression** - To complete a level, the Heroman has to reach the final door to progress to a different level.

 - **Extras**
   - **Getting hidden coins** - When the Heroman touches one of the three coins available per level he collects it.
-  - **Progression** - To complete a level, the Heroman has to reach the final door to progress to a different level.

 ### PLANNED FEATURES

 - **Menu**
   - **Start Game** - Upon selection, begins a new playthrough.
   - **Exit** - A simple button to exit the game.